BONEFISHING CXI STAYING at THE VILLAGES LODGE

 For bonefish, sparsely tied Crazy Charlies and Gotchas seem to be most effective.
-The most popular designs use #6 and #8 hooks, orange and pink thread, krystalflash, tail and body with a tan wing and a couple of strands of krystalflash as overwing.
-Produce the flies with a variety of eye sizes from beadchain through to hourglass to suit varying water depths.
+The most popular designs use #6 and #8 hooks, orange and pink thread, krystalflash tail and body with a tan wing and a couple of strands of krystalflash as overwing.
+Produce the flies with a variety of eye sizes from beadchain through to hourglass to suit varying water depths and currents.
 These same designs are also used for trigger fish and the other species that frequent the flats.
 Small crab and shrimp patterns tied on strong hooks have also proved effective for trigger fish.

 For smaller trevally, a white clouser minnow tied on a 1/0 hook is a good choice.
 The larger trevally require a larger fly and a strong hook preferably in the 6/0 size range.
 Any bait fish style fly such as deceivers, bush pigs, flash tail whistlers and flashy profiles will be effective.
 The “chook on a hook” style below has accounted for a number of large trevally.
 These same style flies can also be used for the blue water species.
 The assassin style fly is good for use around reefy areas as the hook point up design helps to prevent it fouling on the rough bottoms.